marcosmcb/housing-dataset-geospatial-analysis/scripts/exploration/DataExploration-HousingDataset.md

 Ireland Housing - Exploratory Data Analysis - EDA
 ================
 Marcos Cavalcante
-2023-04-14
+2023-04-16

 - <a href="#exploratory-data-analysis"
   id="toc-exploratory-data-analysis">Exploratory Data Analysis</a>
   - <a href="#installing-libraries" id="toc-installing-libraries">Installing
     libraries</a>
 - <a href="#summary-statistics" id="toc-summary-statistics">Summary
   Statistics</a>
 - <a href="#data-distribution-and-relationship"
   id="toc-data-distribution-and-relationship">Data Distribution and
   Relationship</a>
-  - <a href="#data-exploration---price-target-variable"
+  - <a href="#house-price-the-target-variable"
-    id="toc-data-exploration---price-target-variable">Data Exploration -
+    id="toc-house-price-the-target-variable">House Price, the target
-    Price target variable</a>
+    variable</a>
+    - <a href="#histogram-of-price" id="toc-histogram-of-price">Histogram of
+      Price</a>
-  - <a href="#data-exploration---correlation-matrix"
+  - <a href="#correlation-matrix" id="toc-correlation-matrix">Correlation
-    id="toc-data-exploration---correlation-matrix">Data Exploration -
-    Correlation Matrix</a>
+    Matrix</a>
+  - <a href="#analysing-relationship-between-house-price-and-size"
+    id="toc-analysing-relationship-between-house-price-and-size">Analysing
+    relationship between house price and size</a>
   - <a
-    href="#data-exploration---analysing-relationship-between-price-and-size"
-    id="toc-data-exploration---analysing-relationship-between-price-and-size">Data
+    href="#analysing-relationship-between-house-price-and-number-of-bathrooms"
+    id="toc-analysing-relationship-between-house-price-and-number-of-bathrooms">Analysing
-    Exploration - Analysing relationship between price and size</a>
+    relationship between house price and number of bathrooms</a>
   - <a
-    href="#data-exploration---analysing-relationship-between-price-and-number-of-bathrooms"
-    id="toc-data-exploration---analysing-relationship-between-price-and-number-of-bathrooms">Data
-    Exploration - Analysing relationship between price and number of bathrooms</a>
-  - <a
-    href="#data-exploration---analysing-relationship-between-price-and-number-of-bedrooms"
-    id="toc-data-exploration---analysing-relationship-between-price-and-number-of-bedrooms">Data
-    Exploration - Analysing relationship between price and number of bedrooms</a>
-- <a href="#visualisation-of-character-variables"
-  id="toc-visualisation-of-character-variables">Visualisation of character
-  variables</a>
-  - <a href="#property-type-by-price-bivariate-graph"
-    id="toc-property-type-by-price-bivariate-graph">Property Type by Price
-    Bivariate graph</a>
-  - <a href="#house-price" id="toc-house-price">House Price</a>
-  - <a href="#plotting-the-data-spatially"
-    id="toc-plotting-the-data-spatially">Plotting the data spatially</a>
-- <a href="#loading-shapefile-with-the-map-of-ireland"
-  id="toc-loading-shapefile-with-the-map-of-ireland">Loading shapefile
-  with the map of Ireland</a>
-- <a href="#joining-the-two-objects-together"
-  id="toc-joining-the-two-objects-together">Joining the two objects together</a>

-## Exploratory Data Analysis

-In this part of the study, the following tasks will be performed:

-- **Creation of Summary Statistics**
-- **Data Distribution**
-- **Data Visualisation**
-- **Outliers**
-- **Feature Engineering**
-- **Hypothesis Testing**
-- **Data Cleaning**
+    href="#analysing-relationship-between-house-price-and-number-of-bedrooms"
+    id="toc-analysing-relationship-between-house-price-and-number-of-bedrooms">Analysing
+    relationship between house price and number of bedrooms</a>
+  - <a href="#analysing-factor-variables---anova-p-value-and-f-value"
+    id="toc-analysing-factor-variables---anova-p-value-and-f-value">Analysing
+    factor variables - ANOVA, p-value and f-value</a>
+    - <a href="#property-type" id="toc-property-type">Property Type</a>
+    - <a href="#county" id="toc-county">County</a>
+    - <a href="#ber-rating" id="toc-ber-rating">BER Rating</a>
+    - <a href="#town-or-neighbourhood" id="toc-town-or-neighbourhood">Town or
+      Neighbourhood</a>
+- <a href="#data-visualisation" id="toc-data-visualisation">Data
+  Visualisation</a>
+  - <a href="#property-price" id="toc-property-price">Property Price</a>
+    - <a href="#box-plot-property-type-by-price"
+      id="toc-box-plot-property-type-by-price">Box-Plot Property Type by
+      Price</a>
+    - <a href="#frequency-plot-property-type-by-price"
+      id="toc-frequency-plot-property-type-by-price">Frequency Plot Property
+      Type by Price</a>
+  - <a href="#density-plot-of-county-and-house-price"
+    id="toc-density-plot-of-county-and-house-price">Density Plot of County
+    and House price</a>
+- <a href="#spatial-visualisation" id="toc-spatial-visualisation">Spatial
+  Visualisation</a>
+  - <a href="#plot-of-property-type-by-county"
+    id="toc-plot-of-property-type-by-county">Plot of Property Type by
+    County</a>
+  - <a href="#plot-of-count-of-houses-by-county"
+    id="toc-plot-of-count-of-houses-by-county">Plot of Count of Houses by
+    County</a>
+  - <a href="#plot-of-property-type" id="toc-plot-of-property-type">Plot of
+    Property Type</a>
+  - <a href="#choropleth-map-of-mean-house-price-per-county"
+    id="toc-choropleth-map-of-mean-house-price-per-county">Choropleth Map of
+    Mean House Price per County</a>

+# Exploratory Data Analysis

 ## Installing libraries